-Our community spaces are often at the core of what makes our local towns and communities so special.
-They are where we connect, learn and play, and are vital in maintaining the lifeblood of our communities.
+Our community spaces are often at the core of what learn and play, and are vital in maintaining the lifeblood of our communities.

-Queenstown Lakes District Council (QLDC) is committed to delivering high quality services which satisfy the needs and expectations of our communities.
-This includes developing and managing community facilities, and also facilitating investment in new community infrastructure.
+Queenstown Lakes District Council (QLDC) is committed to delivering high quality services which satisfy the needs community facilities, and also facilitating investment in new community infrastructure.